Neve Michael: History

 The newer section had a regional elementary school which catered to children from the surrounding communities of Roglit, Aderet and Aviezer, but closed its doors in the early 1980s.
 Today, the grounds of the old school serve as a home for the mentally and physically disabled.
 When the new settlement of Neve Michael failed to attract new residents, the settlement of Neve Michael was merged with Roglit in 1983.

 A new Israel Border Police outpost was also built in Neve Michael, which was later abandoned in 1962.
 The founders were joined by immigrants from North Africa, mainly Morocco.
 In 2005 the village started an expansion plan attracting many younger families to the moshav.
 The moshav has a mixed population with people of different ages, ethnic background and Jewish religious observance.

-Within relatively short driving distances from the moshav are the ruins known as Adullam and Hurvat Itri.